Ty-R/discord-item-catalogue/README.md

 * Many listings can be removed at once by passing more (comma-separated) IDs

+**Example:** `!cat listing remove 1, 2, 3`

 ## Admin

 **Note:** Adding the first admin is slightly different from adding subsequent admins.
 This can be done by adding your Discord ID to the config and running: `!cat user makemeadmin`.
 This technique may change in the future.

 A catalogue admin can modify or remove the sellers and listings of other users.
 Most admin commands around users require the user's Discord ID.
 This can be obtained by: `!cat user list`.

+Admins will skip the ownership check when modifying or removing listings or sellers.

 ### Adding or Removing admins